 The outer layer of the intervertebral disc will also slowly deteriorate over time.
-As an individual ages the disc can weaken.
+As an individual age, the disc can weaken.
 If the disc begins to flatten and lose its shape, it can lead to pain issues caused by a bulging disc.
-A disc could also actually develop small tears or ruptures, which can lead to pain issues causing by a herniated disc.
+A disc could also actually develop small tears or ruptures, which can lead to pain issues caused by a herniated disc.

 A bulging disc results when there has been a loss of fluid inside the disc but there was no tear in the outer wall.
 The flattening of the disc caused by the decreased content causes the disc to bulge outward.

 The symptoms of a bulging disc in the cervical spine are: